China-Indonesia Food Security Tie-up Is Strategic. But First, Let’s Talk About Indonesia’s Concerns

 A vendor waits for customers at a rice kiosk in Jakarta on February 28, 2024, amid rising prices and shortages of the staple in Indonesia.
 ADEK BERRY / AFP

 The recent collaboration between Indonesia’s Ministry of Agriculture (Kementan) and China’s National Rice Research Institute (CNRRI) marks a significant step towards enhancing agricultural productivity and ensuring food security in the archipelago.
-However, several challenges such as cases of illegal fishing, inadequate infrastructure and lingering environmental and social concerns from existing Chinese investments remain.
+However, several challenges, such as illegal fishing, inadequate infrastructure, and lingering environmental and social concerns stemming from existing Chinese investments, remain.

-Indonesia Minister of Agriculture Andi Amran Sulaiman’s visit to CNRRI in Hangzhou, China, initiated a collaborative effort to boost agricultural yields through advanced technologies and modern farming practices.
-Both countries hope to increase production and productivity, improve planting patterns for greater efficiency and sustainability, and reduce production costs through the utilization of state-of-the-art agricultural machinery and methods.
+Indonesia’s Minister of Agriculture, Andi Amran Sulaiman, visited CNRRI in Hangzhou, China, and initiated a collaborative effort to boost agricultural yields through advanced technologies and modern farming practices.
+Both countries hope to increase production and productivity, improve planting patterns for greater efficiency and sustainability, and reduce production costs by utilizing state-of-the-art agricultural machinery and methods.

 China, Africa and the Global South... find out what’s happening.